-Code Geass contains some references to Celtic Myths, such as the Geass (derived from the geis/geas).
+- Code Geass contains some references to Celtic Myths, such as the Geass (derived from the geis/geas).
 It also heavily references Arthurian Legend, as well as Lelouch's death having shades of King in the Mountain, due to Wild Mass Guessing over his death/possible survival.
 It helps that The Empire refers to itself as Britannia and makes heavy use of the legends and actual history of the British Isles.

-Durarara!! also derives significant plot points from Celtic mythology, such as Dullahan Celty.
+- Durarara!! also derives significant plot points from Celtic mythology, such as Dullahan Celty.

-.hack features Macha and Morganna (The Morrigan) as digital goddesses.
+- .hack features Macha and Morganna (The Morrigan) as digital goddesses.
 Lia Fail, the Tuatha Dé Danann's stone of destiny is one of the Root Towns of The World.
 Three characters are known collectively as the "Descendants of Fianna".
 And Crennuos is also used by CC Corp for the The World's backstory in .hack//G.U.

 - The eponymous character of Pat Mill's Sláine comics is almost a straight expy of Cú Chullain.
 Same battles with Queen Medb, same barbed death spear, same horrible body-warping berserker rage.
 The whole series mixes Celtic Mythology with some Conan the Barbarian, some Lovecraftian horror and a titch of Neo-pagan spirituality.
 Season with a punk rock aesthetic and serve.

-In a Marvel ComicsThor miniseries Thor: Blood Oath, Thor and the Warriors Three are tasked with retrieving a spear called Slaughter from the Irish gods.
+- In the Marvel Comics Thor miniseries Thor: Blood Oath, Thor and the Warriors Three are tasked with retrieving a spear called Slaughter from the Irish gods.
 The spear appears to be a combination of the Spear of Lugh and Gae Bolg.
 It's kept in a cauldron of blood to prevent it from killing anyone who happens to be nearby and is wielded by Chulain, though it doesn't have any extending barbs.
 Actually the whole series feels like Lighter and Softer (the giant didn't send the questers willingly into their deaths, not like Lugh) norsified Compressed Adaptation of the celtic story about the blood debt of the sons of Tuireann.

-Franco-Belgian Comics have had a large influx of Celtic Myth and Folklore-inspired titles in the Turn of the Millennium that is still going strong; in fact, one of the largest "bandes dessinées" publishers, Soleil, has a whole sub-imprint just for those.
+- Franco-Belgian Comics have had a large influx of Celtic Myth and Folklore-inspired titles in the Turn of the Millennium that is still going strong; in fact, one of the largest "bandes dessinées" publishers, Soleil, has a whole sub-imprint just for those.
 This is hardly surprising given that before Roman conquest France and Belgium were Gaul, the largest and most populous of the celtic lands, so it can be seen as going back to their roots (also a ready-made source of inspiration to help stay competitive in the face of manga, which is extremely successful there).

 Films — Animation